1960-12-19 USA Mercury Redstone MR-1A

 Photo: A mercury capsule is hoisted to place on top of a Redstone vehicle.

-MR-1A launch cover with a printed cachet of a Mercury-Redstone launch vehicle, postmarked PAFB, December 19, 1960.
+A MR-1A launch cover featuring a printed cachet of a Mercury-Redstone launch vehicle, postmarked at Patrick Air Force Base on December 19, 1960.